Privacy Policy

 PolarPayment processing and subscription managementEU / US (per Polar's sub-processor list)

-PostHogProduct analytics (consent-gated)EU (Frankfurt)
+PostHogProduct analytics (anonymous before consent, persistent after)EU (Frankfurt)

 GitHub (Microsoft)OAuth identity provider; source-hostingUS